emacadie/java-concurrency/java/src/main/groovy/info/shelfunit/concurrency/venkatsbook/ch008/fileSize/README.md

 This is another set of files to get the file size of a directory tree.
+It is a refactoring of the Akka code in Chapter 8.

+I prefer extending the DynamicDispatchActor over DefaultActor.
+Some would say that DefaultActor is more idiomatic Groovy.
+Groovy DSLs are nice, but sometimes the indentation can get pretty crazy.
+You go three or four or more levels in and it looks a bit crazy.
+Plus it can just be hard to keep track of stuff in my opinion.

 The main method is in ConcurrentFileSizeWAkka.java.
 It starts the Actor system and instantiates SizeCollector.java.
 It sends a message to SizeCollector with an instance of FileToProcess.java, which is the directory tree we are measuring.
 It then sends the SizeCollector and the ActorSystem to a method called startFileProcessor, which instantiates a FileProcessor.java, and sends it a message containing the SizeCollector.